megabar/megabar/README.md

 megabar
 =======

-MegaBar is a enterprise scale website building tool.
+MegaBar is a enterprise scale website and api building tool.

 Installation